"I am a Carer, and I didn't even know it."

 Are you like me?
 A carer without even knowing it?

-I am proud to be the CEO of an organisation where I can use my experience to find and acknowledge our 'hidden' carers.
+I am proud to be part of an organisation where I can use my experience to find and acknowledge our 'hidden' carers.